photogabble/website/src/content/thoughts/2023-08-01-23-of-365-project-revival.md

 —

-That is not to say that I stopped writing entirely; there are a good two dozen drafts in various forms of completion with all but two being [[Evergreen Content|evergreen]] subjects.
+That is not to say that I stopped writing entirely; there are a good two dozen drafts in various forms of completion with all but two being [[Evergreen|evergreen]] subjects.
 Now 1,328 days after my last post I am reviving the project and will be using these posts as a starting point.

 I have gone through all 22 previous posts and updated their preface to track the streaks and will likely be writing some functionality into this website to track that for me.